Lymah123/100-days-of-code/daily-journal.md

 - multiple currency support
 - Export functionality to CSV/PDF/Excel spreadsheet

 Day 67: 30/01/25

-  Today, I stuck on troubleshooting on some the recently added features.
+Today, I stuck on troubleshooting some of the recently added features.